 Members of the general public are invited to join the artists in free weaving workshops to build Eel Trap.
 See below for workshop information.

-EXHIBITION: Thursday 25 July – Saturday 31 August
+Exhibition: Wednesday 31 July – Saturday 31 August

-OPENING/RIVER LAUNCH: Friday 23 August, 6pm – 8pm
+Opening/River Launch: Friday 23 August, 6pm – 8pm

-31 July – 21 August.
+31 July – 21 August

-Wednesdays to Friday, 11am – 3pm.
+Wednesdays to Fridays, 11am – 3pm

-Saturdays, 1pm – 3pm.
+Saturdays, 1pm – 3pm

-Presented in partnership with Science Gallery Melbourne as part of 2019 season, DISPOSABLE.
+Eel Trap is supported by City West Water, Creative Victoria and Agilent and presented in partnership with Science Gallery Melbourne as part of 2019 season, DISPOSABLE.
 Science Gallery Melbourne is part of the Global Science Gallery network pioneered by Trinity College Dublin.

--IMAGE: Image by Maree Clarke.
+IMAGE: Image by Maree Clarke.